 Each Nordic competition is organised in one of the Nordic countries, following a rotational system confirmed, and amended when necessary, by the Nordic Congress.
+In case of need to organise a competition two or three times in a row by the same organisers or in need to change the organiser at the last moment, the decision can be made by the General Secretaries.
 The organiser of the competition is the respective Member, either alone or together with a club/clubs affiliated to it, hereinafter called The Host.
 The Member supervises the work of the local organisers and has the ultimate responsibility for all arrangements and the conduct of the competition.
 (See also 3.1.16.)